-Citrix has come up with a few options to resolve their printing issues:
+Citrix has come up with a few options to resolve its printing issues:

-The second option is using session-based printing, but only for controlled environments, where system admin need to create a policy for each printer that points to the print server, which are applied to specific groups in AD, so users need to be part of this group to get access to local printing.
+The second option is using session-based printing, but only for controlled environments, where the system admin needs to create a policy for each printer that points to the print server, which is applied to specific groups in AD, so users need to be part of this group to get access to local printing.

 The biggest problem with Citrix UPD is that it Is not designed to solve all your printing issues, it supports only basic printing functions, and multi-function printers are not supported.
 Moreover, the Citrix UPD does not work well with mobile or secure pull printing.

-In either of the cases, the problem would persist because some printer manufacturers do not update their drivers in time or at all.
+In either case, the problem would persist because some printer manufacturers do not update their drivers in time or at all.
 At the end of it all, system administrators would be attempted to fix the same problem repeatedly without end.

-The Citrix UP it is designed to protect Citrix from the impact of printing.
-All it does is it captures the EMF data that is created by the Microsoft print process and then hands it over to the vendor driver to render in the target printer’s language.
+The Citrix UP is designed to protect Citrix from the impact of printing.
+All it does is it captures the EMF data that is created by the Microsoft print process and then hand it over to the vendor driver to render in the target printer’s language.

 To make the point clear, Citrix UPD will not solve your printing issues in the long run.